Saturday, August 16, 2025

 In 1978, she appeared in a newspaper ad for Charlie called "The Charlie Feedbag."
 It was a promo that offered customers a chance to purchase "Charlie's Feedbag" for only $8.00 with any $5.00 or more purchase from the Charlie collection.
 "The Charlie Feedbag" was a handy, adjustable canvas tote that contained a 4-ounce bottle of Charlie Body Silk head-to-toe moisturizer, which was great for fighting after-summer dryness.
 And, as always, Shelley was gorgeous in the fabulous ad.

-tuxedoed Shelley in promo pics
+a tuxedoed Shelley in promo pics (right)

 Trying To Balance